fangq/iso2mesh/bin/README.txt

 licensed under QPL (The Q Public License v1.0 http://www.opensource.org/licenses/qtpl).
 The utility meshfix was compiled from JMeshLib and is licensed under GPL v2 or later.
+The cork binary was compiled using a modified cork source code, released under the LGPL license.
 The modified source codes of these utilities are provided on the iso2mesh project management website (gforge server) and subversion source code repository.
 It is COMPLETELY the user's responsibility to use all